JyotinderSingh/graphene/README.md

  * the program that would be substituted in place of the
  * alias.
 This is a list of lists, each inner list is a step
  * in the program.
 The first element is the function to be called,
- * the second element is the argument to be pased to it (if any).
+ * the second element is the argument to be passed to it (if any).
  *
  * A 'parents' call would equate to .out("parent") call.
  * this means finding all the out-vertices with the label "parent".